David B. Rosenbaum

 - Empire LLC v.
 Diamond Technology Enterprises, ED & serge Gold and Diamond Corp., (October 29, 2018) Landlord granted summary judgement action against commercial tenant and guarantor based on breach of commercial lease and guaranty.
 Tenant’s defense that lease required service of a preliminary notice to cure prior to enforcing lease was unavailing.
 Court interpreted lease according to its plain language.

 - Seville Associates, LLC v.
-Hasan Arcasoy., (October 17, 2018) Landlord granted summary judgement against guarantor of commercial lease, based on commercial tenant’s breach of lease and guarantor’s failure to rebut entitlement to judgment.
+Hasan Arcasoy., (October 17, 2018) Landlord granted summary judgment against guarantor of commercial lease, based on commercial tenant’s breach of lease and guarantor’s failure to rebut entitlement to judgment.
 The owner was granted a money judgement of $1,382.107.99, plus 9% interest, and a hearing on legal fees.

 - 82nd Jackson Heights LLC, v.
-Pretty Girl of 82 nd Jackson Heights Corp. d/b/a/ Young Girl, (February 13, 2018) In this commercial non-payment wherein this firm represented the property owner, the court granted summary judgement in favor of the property owner.
+Pretty Girl of 82 nd Jackson Heights Corp. d/b/a/ Young Girl, (February 13, 2018) In this commercial non-payment wherein this firm represented the property owner, the court granted summary judgment in favor of the property owner.
 The owner was granted a money judgement of over $55,000 plus legal fees.
-The Court ruled that the tenant’s defense lacked merit, particularly the defense that the court could not proceed against the corporation where’s the corporate president had died.
+The Court ruled that the tenant’s defense lacked merit, particularly the defense that the court could not proceed against the corporation where the corporate president had died.

 - New Whitehall Apts.
 LLC v S.A.V.
 Assoc.
 Inc., (July 5, 2017) Mr. Rosenbaum won this case after trial in which the tenant obtained a stay pending appeal.
 This was a holdover case where the tenant alleged that the lease was still in effect and we claimed the date in the modification agreement was a typo.
 The court took parole evidence to determine what was the intent of the parties in drafting the modification of lthe ease agreement.